 Science, Technology and Society (STS)

-We believe that all students of technology and design should think about the social impact of their work, and understand political forces they are feeding, as well as understand something about history, philosophy and the arts.
+We believe that all students should think about the social impact of their work, and understand political forces they are feeding.
+STS teaches philosophy, psychology and the arts.
+We look at economics, law and science.

 If you want to change the world, try understanding it first.Gyps